bi3mer/bi3mer.github.io/content/posts/visualizing-conways-game-of-life-with-raylib.md

 }
 ```

-For every iteration the state needs to be updated.
+The state needs to be updated for every iteration.
 A common mistake in implementations of CGoL is to loop through `curState` and update values in `curState`.
 The correct implementation is to update a new matrix.
-The reason for this is that if you update `curState`, then the live neighbor counts is incorrect for each cell.
+If you update `curState`, then the live neighbor counts for each cell are incorrect.

 ```c++
 // list of all neighbors